Hollande and Tsipras want Greek bailout agreed in late August

 "They also agreed that everything should be done for the Greek economy to rebound, especially after the effects of the banking crisis," the statement said.

-Greece's banks are in need of recapitalisation by 10 billion to 25 billion euros, according to the EU.
+Greece's banks are in need of recapitalization by 10 billion to 25 billion euros, according to the EU.

 France has been generally supportive of Greek requests for aid, contrasting with a harder line taken by Germany which has demanded stringent reform and austerity measures from Athens.